varuy322/Awesome-Agent-RL/README.md

 > [!TIP]
 >
-> *Tutorial and Prospect on Reinforcement Learning, Agent, Agent Model*
+> *Tutorials and Prospects on Reinforcement Learning for Agents*

 ### Reinforcement Learning for Agents